SamuelAngarita/ai-video-creator/README.md

 3. Type: `./setup.sh` and press Enter
 4. Paste your API key when asked

+**⚠️ IMPORTANT SECURITY NOTE:**
+- Never put your real API key in the `run.bat` or `run-docker.bat` files
+- These files contain placeholder text `your_google_api_key_here` - replace it with your actual key
+- Your API key should only be set as an environment variable or through the setup scripts

 ### Step 5: Edit Your Video Settings
 1. Open the file `Code/.work/input.json` in any text editor
 2. Replace the image URLs with your own image URLs